chrisbroski/utipem/README.md

 ## Basic Skills for a Non-magical Medieval Campaign

-A fantasy campaign without magic seems a little boring, but it should still work.
+A fantasy campaign without magic seems a little boring, but it should still be playable.

 ### Player cards